How to Take Shinkansen: Guide to Japan's Bullet Trains

 Ordinary CarriageOrdinary Carriage

-Non-Reserved Seat
+Reserved & Non-Reserved Seat

-Carriages 1 to 3 are usually non-reserved carriages with only non-reserved seats, but the carriage settings may vary somewhat from line to line, so please follow the information on your ticket to find your carriage.
+Note: Carriages 1 to 3 are usually non-reserved carriages with only non-reserved seats, but the carriage settings may vary somewhat from line to line, so please follow the information on your ticket to find your carriage.

 Ticket of Reserved SeatTicket of Reserved Seat

-Purchase a Japan Rail Pass that is valid for 7, 14, or 21 days, then you can take unlimited rides on the Shinkansen within the validity period.
 After purchasing online, the merchant will send you a Japan Rail Pass voucher (you need to make a physical copy of it).
 Upon arrival in Japan, you can exchange your physical Japan Rail Pass voucher for an actual Japan Rail Pass at any of the JR Exchange Offices.

 Station of ShinkansenStation of Shinkansen

-The Shinkansen bullet train stops at each station for only a short period of time, so when the radio announces that you will soon arrive at your destination station, please pack your bags and get ready to get off the train, and then go out the station through the ticket gate with your ticket.
+The Shinkansen bullet train stops at each station for only a short period of time, so when the radio announces that you will soon arrive at your destination station, please pack your bags and get ready to get off the train, and then go out of the station through the ticket gate with your ticket.

 Luggage